top of page

 Winning percent

-The Winning percent in the analyzed strategy was 71.48%.
-This means that 71% of transactions were profitable, emphasizing the effectiveness of the strategy in generating positive results, giving the user greater confidence in the frequency of profit generation.
+The Winning percent in the analyzed strategy was 70.75%.
+This means that around 71% of transactions were profitable, underscoring the strategy's effectiveness in generating positive results and giving the user greater confidence in how often trades end in profit.

 SL & TP